Shaygan94/MuyThaiDatabase/README.md

 # MuyThaiDatabase

 A personal Java project inspired by the 2025 Java exam.
-It manages Muay Thai fighters, clubs, cities, and countries with file and database integration, featuring an admin menu for secure data management and input validation.
+It manages Muay Thai fighters, clubs, cities, and countries with file and database integration.
 ---

 ## 📄 About

 The application reads and writes data related to Thai boxing: countries, cities, Muay Thai clubs, and fighters.
-It supports adding new entries interactively via an Admin Menu that updates existing text files or creates new ones as needed to persist the data.
+It supports adding new entries interactively via an Admin Menu that **simultaneously updates both the MySQL database tables and corresponding text files** to maintain data persistence across both storage methods.

 The backend uses JDBC to connect to a MySQL database, leveraging a structured relational schema with proper keys and constraints.
 The project is built with Maven for dependency management and uses the MySQL Connector/J version 8.0.30 for database connectivity.